earthly/website/blog/_posts/2022-11-03-deploy-DockerContainers-with-ECS.md

     Learn how to deploy Docker containers with AWS ECS, a beginner-friendly and cost-effective container service.
 With auto-scaling and a serverless option, AWS ECS makes it easy to manage and run your container applications.
 last_modified_at: 2023-07-19
 ---
-**This article provides insights into AWS ECS deployment.
-Earthly optimizes Docker builds for better container management with ECS.
+**The article details how to deploy Django applications on AWS ECS.
+Developers use Earthly for reliable Docker image construction.
 [Check it out](/).**

 ## What Is AWS ECS